Published on 21.02.2023 | Last updated on 24.09.2024

 • Multi-Connectivity (MC) for throughput/reliability enhancement between Non-Terrestrial Networks (NTN) and NTN/Terrestrial Networks (TN).

-• How MC can optimize the use of resources via dynamic traffic steering and provide throughput enhancements.
+• How can MC optimize the use of resources via dynamic traffic steering, and provide throughput enhancements?

 COORDINATED DYNAMIC SPECTRUM ACCESS

-• How the required measurements, signalling, and system architecture are designed.
+• How are the required measurements, signalling, and system architecture designed?

-• How the frequency spectrum is limited according to each system’s current needs.
+• How is the frequency spectrum limited according to each system’s current needs?

-• How effectively satellite connectivity can extend coverage where TN connectivity is not possible or financially feasible.
+• How effectively can satellite connectivity extend coverage where TN connectivity is not possible or financially feasible?

-• The benefits of using C-DSA over static methods of coordinated sharing.
+• The benefits of using C-DSA over static methods of coordinated sharing

 ABOUT MWC